robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 highest priority based on its scope.
 The keyword's scope is determined on the basis of how the keyword in question is created:

-1. Created as a user keyword in the currently executed `test case file`_.
+1. Created as a user keyword in the currently executed `suite file`_.
    These keywords have the highest priority and they are always used, even if there are other keywords with the same name elsewhere.